 Highly Secured Connection

-Their service uses AES encryption which is one of the strongest encryption as of today.
+Their service uses AES encryption which is one of the strongest encryption of today.
 Their website is also using SSL to increase security even more.

 Email Notification System

 Whenever there’s an important event, you won’t miss a thing.
 They will inform you immediately.
-For example, the file transfer has been completed or it fails, you will get an update on your email.
+For example, if the file transfer has been completed or fails, you will get an update on your email.